open-eid/certs/README.txt

 Internal component, do not use.
-Contact for assistance by email abi@id.ee or http://www.id.ee
+Contact our support via [www.id.ee](http://www.id.ee) for assistance.